wynss/kesko/README.md

 * Free and open-source
 * Good looking!

-Going forward an initial python API is priority to enable the first support for reinforcement learning training.
+Going forward an initial python API is priority to enable the first support for training reinforcement learning models.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>